MinaSheikhi/H22_project2_minashe/README.md

-# Part 3: COmparing the ArrayList and the LinkedList
+# Part 3: Comparing the ArrayList and the LinkedList

 ## Exercise 3a) Algorithm analysis